Second Temple period: Greek

 Greek was the primary language of the Jews of Hellenistic and Roman Egypt, particularly those of Alexandria.
 Although the Jews of Egypt used Aramaic in the early Ptolemaic period, it was quickly abandoned in favor of Greek.
 It is only in the early Byzantine period that Egyptian Jewish communities communicated with one another in Hebrew, which again served as the official language.

 The use of Greek was not limited to the Jewish Diaspora.
 From the third century BCE onward, almost all inscriptions in the Southern Levant were written in Greek, with the exception of tombs and ossuaries, as well as those in synagogues.
 Many ossuaries of the period bear inscriptions in Greek, either indicating the tombs of families descended from the Diaspora or assisting authorities in identifying the tombs.
 According to the Mishna, Greek was even present in the Temple of Jerusalem.

+The Jews of Alexandria celebrated the translation of the Scriptures into Greek with an annual festival on the island of Pharos, known for its famed lighthouse, featuring a grand beach picnic.
+The festival honored the translation as a divine gift and commemorated the site where, according to tradition, the translation was completed.
+This celebration reflected the profound importance of the Greek version for Diaspora Jews who could not access the original Hebrew texts.

 Greek was widely used in Judaea, at least in a certain social stratum.
 Greek was also used in legal documents such as the Babatha Archives and the Bar Kokhba letters.
 The Septuagint, a Greek translation of the Hebrew Bible, was not limited to Jews in the Diaspora - it was also used in Judea, as evidenced by the discovery of fragments at Qumran and Nahal Hever.

 Greek names like Jason, Menelaus, and Alexander were popular among Jews throughout most of the Second Temple period.
 Some Pharisees, too, had Greek names like Antigonus of Sokho or P[t]ollion.

 Identity

-In classical antiquity, the Jewish people were constantly identified by Greek, Roman, and Jewish authors as an ethnos, one of the many ethne living in the Greco-Roman world.
+During the Second Temple period, Jewish identity was ethnic, with ancient sources consistently portraying it as based on descent and membership in the ethnic group.
+Religious observance was integrated into this ethnic framework and perceived by outsiders as a core characteristic of Jewish ethnic identity.
+Ancient Greek, Roman, and Jewish authors constantly define the Jewish people as an ethnos, one of the many ethne living in the Greco-Roman world.
 Van Maaren demonstrates why Jews of the late Second Temple period may be regarded as an ethnic group in modern terms by using the six characteristics that co-ethnics share as outlined by Hutchinson and Smith.
 Those include: